 How many amazing journeys might you go on if fear wasn’t making you question yourself?

-I know this is hardly new knowledge to you.
+I know this is hardly new knowledge for you.
 So I don’t want to dwell on the obvious.

 I just want you to do more than just acknowledge it.
 What I want you to do is understand the benefits of facing your fears.
 I want you to come out on the other side happier and healthier!